 With advanced players the search continues to discover and correct problem areas, be they technical, interpretive, tension related (mental or physical), having to do with performance anxiety, or with the student’s listening attention.
 We continue to develop the musicianship of the student, balancing an awareness of good musical taste with personal expression.
 If you are a more advanced player, I suggest we start with an initial lesson to assess your playing and goals.
 Finding the right teacher at the right time is very important, especially for advanced players.
 If I feel unqualified to teach you, or if I feel you will benefit more if we work in conjunction with another teacher, I will not hesitate to tell you.
 Since I have many unique tools to help you practice and learn more effectively, to approach your music and your instrument with less tension and more enjoyment, and to develop your unique musical voice, I feel that most students of all levels can benefit from some time in my studio.

-No matter what the musical style, we learn to read music, but also develop the ear.
+No matter what the musical style, I want my students to have as many options available to them as possible.
+Therefore, we learn to read music, but also develop the ear.
 I’m a stickler for good technique and developing good tone, but I work to incorporate it in a way that keeps playing fun and rewarding.
-My goal is well-rounded musicians who can be equally comfortable in orchestras and jam sessions.
+My goal is that my students will be well-rounded musicians who one day might be equally comfortable in orchestras and at jam sessions.
 Ultimately, I want each student to understand that music is an exploration, a crafting of story though song...not a true or false quiz.

 This is one of the most common questions I receive, often after performances where I've created arrangements that blur the boundaries between genres and audience members start to wonder whether they should be referring to me as a “violinist” or a “fiddler”?
 While my training and background is strongly rooted in Classical technique and repertoire (and why I feel most comfortable calling myself a “violinist"), I've been exploring various fiddle traditions and improvising since I was a child.